sarahciston/codingcare/posts/0critintro.md

 –Italo Calvino "The Burning of the Abominable House," 1976
 </p>

-With every hype, the anti-hype:
+With every hype comes the anti-hype:

 <p class="quote" markdown=1>
 "Questions like 'is a computer creative' or 'is a computer an artist' or the like should not be considered serious questions, period.
 In the light of the problems we are facing at the end of the 20th century, those are irrelevant questions.
 Computers can and should be used in art in order to draw attention to new circumstances and connections and to forget 'art'."